Bushra Mateen

-Bushra Mateen (10 October 1943 – 8 April 2021) served as vice-chancellor of Lahore College for Women University.
+Bushra Mateen (10 October 1943 – 8 April 2021) was a Pakistani chemist, academic, and professor emeritus who served as the first vice-chancellor of Lahore College for Women University.

 Early life and career

 Bushra Mateen was born on 10 October 1943 in Lahore, Pakistan.
 Her father was Mohammad Din Butt and her husband's name is Khawaja Abdul Mateen.
-She received her MSC. degree in chemistry at Punjab University, Lahore and got her Ph.D. degree from the Queen Mary, University of London.
+She received her MSc degree in chemistry at Punjab University, Lahore and got her Ph.D. degree from the Queen Mary, University of London.

 About 30 of Mateen's research publications are currently published in both national and international journals.
 She has been teaching Master's level organic chemistry, biochemistry and environmental chemistry for more than 37 years.
 As a Vice-Chancellor, she played a key role in getting Lahore College for Women upgraded to a university status in 2002.
 She was able to bring about improvements of education in general and science education in particular while she served at this university.